Yubico/webauthn-recovery-extension/README.md

     and the registration of the new credential SHOULD be performed as an atomic operation.

- 9. If `extOutputs["recovery"].state` is greater than 0, the RP SHOULD initiate recovery credential registration (`action = "generate"`) for the newly registered credential.
+ 9. If `extOutput.state` is greater than 0, the RP SHOULD initiate recovery credential registration (`action = "generate"`) for the newly registered credential.